LukeSmithxyz/landchad/content/standalone.md

 systemctl start nginx
 ```

-What we do here is temporarily turn of Nginx, then run a `certonly`
+What we do here is temporarily turn off Nginx, then run a `certonly`
 subcommand that generates a certificate for the domain without changing
 or caring about the Nginx configuration.
 Then we reactivate Nginx, thus
 turning back on our webserver.